 - using an over-the-counter enema or laxative suggested by your child’s doctor

 - having him or her take warm tub baths to soothe the area

-A child’s doctor may be able to treat rectal prolapse during an office visit by manually pushing the rectum back through the child’s anus.
+Your child’s doctor may be able to treat rectal prolapse during an office visit by manually pushing the rectum back through the child’s anus.
 Helping a child prevent constipation is the best way to prevent rectal prolapse.

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.